To fellow Catholics:

 We are Catholic survivors of clergy abuse who have been, for years, working to advance awareness, healing and reconciliation within the Roman Catholic Church for all harmed, directly or indirectly, by child abuse among us.

-Although we do not deny or ignore shortfalls in Church response and in efficacy universally of reforms to date, we choose to assume good intent and, thereby, align faithfully with the letter and the spirit of The Charter for the Protection of Children and Young People and the Essential Norms issued by the United States Conference of Catholic Bishops.
+Although we do not deny or ignore shortfalls in Church response and in efficacy universally of reforms to date, we choose to assume good intent of our host bishops, dioceses and parishes and, thereby, to align ourselves with the letter and the spirit of The Charter for the Protection of Children and Young People and the Essential Norms issued by the United States Conference of Catholic Bishops.

 Let there be no doubt that we also gratefully serve all our Christian sisters and brothers with utmost respect and regard for their beliefs and traditions, in complete reverence for their devotion to the Lord and their love of God.
 This website reflects our ecumenical service for, sadly, the scourge of child abuse hurts people everywhere and, thankfully, the need for a Christian response is sought in many denominations.